Why do I play 7 string bass

 Learning Curve

-Challenge: More strings and a wider neck can feel overwhelming.
+Challenge: More strings and a wider neck can initially feel overwhelming.

 Solution: